- High temperature and humidity can affect the body's ability to regulate its temperature through perspiration.

-- wearing a hat and applying sunscreen.
+- Wearing a wide-brimmed hat and applying sunscreen.

-- scheduling strenuous activity in the early morning or late afternoon and building in rest time.
+- Scheduling strenuous activity in the early morning or late afternoon and building in rest time.

-- maintaining hydration as dictated by thirst.
+- Maintaining hydration as dictated by thirst.
 A normal diet usually contains adequate salt; salt supplementation or the use of sports drinks is unnecessary.

 Thermoregulation maintains body temperature in a given climate.
 Acclimatization (the process of the body adjusting to changes in the environment) in a hot environment increases the cooling responses of the body and protects against dehydration and salt deficiency.
 This process takes a minimum of 7 to 10 days, after which the risk of heat-related illness diminishes.
 Two hours or less is the advised maximum amount of time for exercise heat-stress during the acclimatization period.
 Acclimatization to wet-heat conditions takes longer than acclimatization to dry-heat conditions and may not even be attainable.
 Sportsmen, hikers, and outdoor workers (including military personnel or aid workers) may need specially designed acclimatization schedules.
-Behavioral adaptation to a hot climate may also be necessary; for example, proper pace when exercising is important so that heat gain does not outpace heat loss.
+Behavioral adaptation to a hot climate may also be necessary; for example, proper pace when exercising or wearing suitable clothing is important so that heat gain does not outpace heat loss.